Entscheider/depthhead/Readme.md

 # Training

-To run the example applications you can use the pretrained forest (the the releases).
+To run the example applications you can use the pretrained forest (see the release tab).
 You can also train your own.
 To do that, first of all training data are necessary.
 You can download these files from [the biwi database](https://data.vision.ee.ethz.ch/cvl/gfanelli/head_pose/head_forest.html).
 More precisely, the following must be downloaded: